argoproj/argo-rollouts/docs/getting-started.md

 ![Promoted Rollout](getting-started/basic/promoted-rollout.png)

 !!! tip
-    The `promote` command also supports the ability to skip all remaining steps with the `--skip-all-steps` flag.
+    The `promote` command also supports the ability to skip all remaining steps and analysis with the `--full` flag.

 Once all steps complete successfully, the new ReplicaSet is marked as the "stable" ReplicaSet.
 Whenever a rollout is aborted during an update, either automatically via a failed canary analysis,